 n., An object whose data structure, form, or layout provides both definitions and values for the data or formats of the object.
 A self-describing entity can be evaluated, with all its elements and forms understood, without the need of external references.
-See also: persistent format; persistent object.
+[Computer and Information Sciences]